RhinoW/exe-kiteboarders.co.uk/content/spot-guide/seafront.md

 * Especially when the tide is running fast if you **drop your kite anywhere near a channel marker buoy it will be torn to shreds**.
 They come up quick when you are floating along at 10mph with the tide so keep clear.
 * *(10mph is 4 meters per second so in about 5 seconds you will have travelled the length of your kite lines - think about then when close and up current of the buoys!)*
 * If you do get snagged prepare to cut the kite loose and save yourself - you can't fight that sort of current.
-* The **channel area can get very busy with kites, windsurfers, boats and other water craft** so be sure you know your [Right Of Way rules in respect to other kitesurfers](/code-of-conduct/#rights-of-way) and **stay out of the way of boats and other vessels.** They may well be *restricted in their room to manoeuvre* even when under power so that trumps any "Power v Sail" or "Starboard Tack", regardless they are bigger and have many sharp pointy bits!
+* The **channel area can get very busy with kites, windsurfers, boats and other water craft** so be sure you know your [Right Of Way rules in respect to other kitesurfers](/code-of-conduct/#rights-of-way) and **stay out of the way of boats and other vessels.** They may well be *restricted in their room to manoeuvre* even when under power so that trumps any "Power v Sail" or "Starboard Tack", regardless they are bigger and have many sharp pointy bits and sometimes spinny choppy things!
+* Be especially aware of the **Lifeboats** (both Inshore and All Weather) and other boats that **may be towing**.
+The tow line can be long and difficult to see.
 * Check up-wind (behind you) occasionally to see what's sneaking up on you.
 * **Boards are lost in this area on a regular basis** despite other kite-surfers helping bring them back to the beach. **Write your name/number on the board in marker pen** or get a sticker - you may then get it back and it will stop the coastguard (who should be notified of loss on their non-emergency number) sending out helicopters or the RNLI to look for you.
 * The **beach can get busy in summer**.
 Be courteous and use the semi-official launch area, get and give help to launch and land.
 Don't leave your lines all over.
 Don't fly/jump/drop/crash your kite over the beach.
 Check for other kiters / beach users before you launch and let them pass by first.
 Just **"don't be a kook"**